-(CRNA): An advanced practice nurse specially trained to provide life support measures and to keep you comfortable during your operation
+(CRNA): An advanced practice nurse specially trained to provide life support measures and to keep you comfortable during your operation.

-Clinical Pharmacist: A doctor of pharmacy who works closely with your doctors and nurses to ensure medications ordered for you are safe and effective while you're in the hospital person who evaluates, assists and implements daily living activities, like bathing, shaving and household activities; makes recommendations for rehabilitation services
+Clinical Pharmacist: A doctor of pharmacy who works closely with your doctors and nurses to ensure medications ordered for you are safe and effective while you're in the hospital.

-Dietitian: A person who can explain and offer suggestions to improve your diet and nutrition
+Dietitian: A person who can explain and offer suggestions to improve your diet and nutrition.